Skip to main content

 What structured at the event actually means

 Five properties separate a structured record from a reconstructed one.
-Each property is operationally cheap.
+Each is operationally cheap.
 Together they make the field evidence forensically defensible.

 The compound effect